Centinel AnalyticaCentinel Analytica

 • client IP

-• request headers (especially User-Agent)
+• all request headers

 • _centinel cookie (set by the browser script), if present